The Demographic Transition Revisited:

 fertility should change, too.
 A positive antecedent predicts

-is right.
-But, instead, one sees that deteriorating conditions
+right.
+But, instead, one sees that deteriorating conditions precede

 1. Prosperity, urbanization, modernization